 National Caviar Day is observed on July 18 of every year.
 Caviar is the processed and salted mass of eggs that are extracted from the ovaries of a female fish or shellfish.
 True caviar must be obtained from a specific species of fish that lives in the Caspian or the Black Sea.
 It is known that sturgeon and its different species produce the most beautiful caviar.
-A single fish will have caviar that will constitute about 25% of its body weight, and a mature fish will weigh about 300 pounds.
+A single fish will have caviar that constitutes about 25% of its body weight, and a mature fish weigh about 300 pounds.
 Eggs can be seen in black, red, gold, and grey colors.
 Caviar is considered to be a luxurious food item that is only enjoyed by upper-class people.
 Caviar contains a high amount of vitamins and proteins in them.
-Caviar is also used in making of beauty and skincare products.
-National Caviar Day celebrates the caviar as food and encourages people to enjoy this delicacy.
-Caviar is often paired with vodka or champagne, as a garnish for sushi, eaten with toast, etc., so on this day enjoy the caviar in your style.
+Caviar is also used in the making of beauty and skincare products.
+National Caviar Day celebrates caviar as food and encourages people to enjoy this delicacy.
+Caviar is often paired with vodka or champagne as a garnish for sushi, eaten with toast, etc., so on this day, enjoy the caviar in your style.

 Fame is like caviar, you know – it’s good to have caviar but not when you have it at every meal.” – Marilyn Monroe